mr416404/hello-world/README.md

 Hi All

-Very new to this and just learing for now
+Very new to this and just learning for now